stepfun-ai/Step-Audio-R1/README.md

 Our answer is **No**.
 Through systematic analysis, we found the root cause: models aren't reasoning about *audio*; they're reasoning about *text transcripts*.

-* **The Problem: Textual Surrogate Reasoning.** When asked why music sounds "melancholic," models reason about "lyrics mentioning sadness" (text) instead of "minor key progressions and descending melodic contours" (audio).
+* The Problem: Textual Surrogate Reasoning.
+When asked why music sounds "melancholic," models reason about "lyrics mentioning sadness" (text) instead of "minor key progressions and descending melodic contours" (audio).
-* **The Cause:** These models inherit text-based reasoning from their initialization, creating a fundamental **modality mismatch**.
+* The Cause: These models inherit text-based reasoning from their initialization, creating a fundamental modality mismatch.

 To solve this, we introduce **Modality-Grounded Reasoning Distillation (MGRD)**, an iterative training framework that shifts the model's reasoning from textual abstractions to acoustic properties.